shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 }
 ```

 You will also need to import the relevant libraries.
-VSCode will fix this for you automatically if you click on the missing import (highlighted in red) and then press Ctrl/Cmd + FullStop:
+VSCode will fix this for you automatically if you click on the missing import (highlighted in red) and then press Ctrl/Cmd + FullStop.
+Note that if you turn on the 'Enable Import Completion' setting on (File -> Preferences -> Settings -> Extensions -> C# -> Omnisharp: Enable Import Completion) then these imports will be added automatically when selecting a completion option.

 ![Auto Import](WeatherForecast/img/AutoImport.PNG)